gardenenigma/plurality-docs/docs/contributing/Beginners contribution guide.md

 * Familiarise yourself with the [Plurality book](https://www.plurality.net/)
 * Familiarise yourself with the [Plurality book project](../index.md)
-* Understand the basic concept of [open source](https://en.wikipedia.org/wiki/Open_source)

 The beginners contribution guide is currently written for those who have little to no experience with contributing to open source projects.
 To follow the steps in this guide, you will need a computer with Windows installed, as well as an internet connection.

 ### What is covered the guide?

-The guide will help you understand what tools you need, and will help you use these tools to make make a contribution.
-Here are the types of contributions that the guide will set you up for:
+The guide will help you understand and use the necessary tools to make a contribution.
+Here are the types of contributions it prepares you for:

 - [x] Editing of the root text
 - [x] Translating the book to other languages and subcultures
 - [x] Adding graphical design of elements to the book, including visuals and figures
 - [x] Contributing to the documentation

-If you would like to contribute in a way that is not listed, we encourage you to drop by the [community discord](https://discord.gg/YWSDRqdW5n) to introduce yourself and share your ideas.
+If you would like to contribute in a way that is not listed, we encourage you to [connect with the community](../home/Get involved.md) to introduce yourself and share your ideas.

 ### Overview of steps in the guide